wagtail/wagtail/docs/reference/contrib/modeladmin/menu_item.rst

 sub-menu instead of at the top level, add ``add_to_settings_menu = True`` to your ``ModelAdmin`` class.

-This will only work for indivdual ``ModelAdmin`` classes registered with their own ``modeladmin_register`` call.
+This will only work for individual ``ModelAdmin`` classes registered with their own ``modeladmin_register`` call.
 It won't work for members of a ``ModelAdminGroup``.